-That, and the following year, the Parliament of England passed an act called the Observance of 5th November Act 1605 – or the “Thanksgiving Act”, so I think that solidifies the analogy.
+The Parliament of England also passed an act called the Observance of 5th November Act 1605 – or the “Thanksgiving Act”, so I think that solidifies the analogy.

 Get as excited as you want because after Christmas and New Year’s there are no more fun holidays to celebrate besides some phenomenon known as Bank Holidays*.
 And probably the Queen’s birthday.

 So, how did I mark this glorious occasion?

-For the first time in four years, Alexandra Palaca in north London hosted a Fireworks Festival, which included street food, ice skating, live entertainment and a German bier hall.
+For the first time in four years, Alexandra Palace in north London hosted a Fireworks Festival, which included street food, ice skating, live entertainment and a German bier hall.
 It’s walking distance from where I’m currently living, but, silly me, I didn’t buy a ticket before they sold out.

 I showed up to Ally Pally to watch the fireworks anyway and I had a lovely time with Tom, only kind of freezing thanks to the new second-hand duffel coat I bought from Oxfam.
 Success!

 The Borough of Haringey probably won’t be getting any new roundabouts or potholes filled this year – but it was quite the show!